-2.7 Heat Progress
+2.10 Heat Progress

-- 2.7.01 Blue robots start the heat in two of the three blue starting zones on the playing field, while yellow robots start the heat in two of the three yellow starting zones on the playing field. - 2.7.02 All heats are 5 minutes in duration.
-When the heat time is over, all parts of all robots must stop moving.
+- 2.10.01 Each blue robot starts the heat in one of the two blue starting zones on the playing field, while each yellow robot starts the heat in one of the two yellow starting zones on the playing field.
+Only one robot can start in each starting zone. - 2.10.02 All heats are 5 minutes in duration.
+When the heat time is over, all parts of all robots must stop moving, and the conveyor is stopped (speed = 0).
 GPs will be considered only when they stop moving, even if that occurs after the heat time is over.
-All the points generated by a team due to the motion of their robots after the heat ends will be canceled. - 2.7.03 Team members may not interfere with any items on the field during the heat, including contact with the robots or the GPs. - 2.7.04 Robots may not damage the GPs or the setup on the playing field. - 2.7.05 All robots must be labelled with the school's name (either full or shortened) and number as well as its corresponding team colour for the heat.
+All the points generated by a team due to the motion of their robots after the heat ends will be canceled.
+Although an estimate might appear on the screens near the playing field, the remaining time until the end of a heat is controlled by the head referee. - 2.10.03 Team members may not interfere with or touch any element of the playing field, robots or GPs during the heat. - 2.10.04 Robots may not damage the GPs or any playing field element. - 2.10.05 All robots must be labelled with the school's name (either full or shortened) and number, as well as its assigned team color for the heat using the provided flags.
 These three elements must be clearly visible to the crowd and referees.
 If these elements are not all visible, the robot will not be allowed to participate in the heat.
-Adding the robot's name (if any) is optional.
+Adding the robot's name (if any) is optional. - 2.10.06 If a robot is not able to fully exit its starting zone during the heat for whatever reason and is not actively trying to score points from its starting zone, or if it is simply absent, it will be considered as an inactive robot.
+A robot teaming up with an inactive robot will see its score multiplied by 1.25 to compensate for the disadvantage of playing alone.
+Inactive robots will be removed from the playing field after 30 seconds of inactivity to prevent them from blocking play. - 2.10.07 If a robot makes it out of its starting zone and stops moving for whatever reason, it will be considered a broken robot.
+If the robot breaks before it meets the sharing requirements, then it will not share the team's score, but the other robot's score (from the same team) will not be multiplied by 1.25, because, initially, the broken robot was an active robot.
+Broken robots will be removed

-- 2.7.06 If a robot is not able to fully exit its starting zone during the heat for whatever reason and is not actively trying to score points from its starting zone, or if it is simply absent, it will be considered as an inactive robot.
-A robot teaming up with an inactive robot will see its score multiplied by 1.5 to compensate for the disadvantage of playing alone.
-Inactive robots will be removed from the playing field after 30 seconds of inactivity to prevent them from blocking play. - 2.7.07 In the event that a robot puts at least one GP in a target without ever leaving the starting zone during the heat, this robot will not be considered an inactive robot and will share the team's points. - 2.7.08 If a robot makes it out of its starting zone and stops moving for whatever reason, it will be considered a broken robot.
-If the robot breaks before it meets the sharing requirements, then it will not share the team's score, but the other robot's score (from the same team) will not be multiplied by 1.5, because, initially, the broken robot was an active robot.
-Broken robots will be removed from the playing field after 30 seconds of inactivity to prevent them from blocking play. - 2.7.09 Following the buzzer signaling the end of play, team members are not allowed to enter the field, to touch any robot, or to touch the GPs before they are cleared to do so by the head referee.
-It is essential that the configuration of the GPs, at the end of the heat, remain intact for scoring purposes.
+- from the playing field after 30 seconds of inactivity to prevent them from blocking play. - 2.10.08 Following the buzzer signaling the end of play, team members are not allowed to enter the field, to touch any robot, or to touch the GPs before they are cleared to do so by the head referee.
+It is essential that the configuration of the GPs, at the end of the heat, remains intact for scoring purposes.
 The head referee will indicate when the team members are allowed to enter the playing field.

-2.8 Pilot and Co-Pilot
+2.11 Pilot and Co-Pilot